 Josh aspires to help his clients reach their short and long-term goals and would like to pioneer different studies and provide more evidence to the benefits of exercise for all types of populations.
 Josh is helping the TPS facility make a big splash now and well into the future.

 “I want to help others succeed by meeting their short and long-term goals.
 Along with their goals, I want to lead clients to a healthy lifestyle throughout their recovery.”

 Nathan Lozano became a part of the TPS team in 2017 as a Paralysis Recovery Assistant.
+As of June 2018, Nathan became The Perfect Step's most recent Certified Paralysis Recovery Specialist after he passed his Level I exam.
 Nathan graduated from Azusa Pacific University with a Bachelor of Science in applied exercise and is currently fulfilling his Masters of Science in Kinesiology at A.T.
 Still University.
 With over a year of experience in the field of paralysis recovery, Nathan is also certified in Interactive Metronome and NASM Corrective Exercise.

 Prior to working at The Perfect Step, Nathan worked as a physical therapy aide at several rehabilitation clinics and has developed expertise in designing rehabilitation programs for patients.
 As an up-and-coming specialist inside the facility, Nathan aspires to gain as much knowledge as he can in the field of paralysis recovery, so he can help others succeed.
 Nathan truly is a student of the game and has humble beginnings and foundations to fall back upon within the TPS.

 If you were to find Nathan outside the facility odds are he would be traveling, hiking, reading, spending time with friends and family, or watching romantic comedies.